sassoftware/viya4-ark/pre_install_report/README.md

 - The tool requires Python 3.6 or higher.

 ### Required Python Packages
 SAS Viya ARKcd tools require third-party packages be installed before use.
-All required packages can be installed using the provided `requirements.txt`:
+You can install all the required packages by using the provided requirements.txt file in the following command:

 ```commandline
 $ python3 -m pip install -r requirements.txt